 Created a single source for content, eliminating use of unstructured content

 Migrated 90K pieces of content from existing CCMS

 For many years, a team of writers at Briggs & Stratton created manuals for these products using DITA Open Toolkit (DITA-OT) to create XML data, which the company transformed into PDF for print and digital viewing.
-Because the company specializes in many outdoor products, the company decided that it should also release manuals in a responsive sitio web format so that customers can easily browse manuals on mobile phones.
+Because the company specialises in many outdoor products, the company decided that it should also release manuals in a responsive web format so that customers can easily browse manuals on mobile phones.

 Director, Dealer Support, Briggs & Stratton

-“When we looked at the amount of effort that it would take to publish our existing DITA content to sitio web, we decided to take a step back and rethink our goals,” says John Piechowski, Director, Dealer Support at Briggs & Stratton.
-“We realized that we needed to migrate to a new CCMS that would position us for the future.”
+“When we looked at the amount of effort that it would take to publish our existing DITA content to web, we decided to take a step back and rethink our goals,” says John Piechowski, Director, Dealer Support at Briggs & Stratton.
+“We realised that we needed to migrate to a new CCMS that would position us for the future.”

 Director, Dealer Support, Briggs & Stratton

-One of the biggest challenges with the previous CCMS was that it lacked a simple way to tag, filter, and reuse content.
+One of the biggest challenges with the previous CCMS was that it lacked a simple way to tag, filter and reuse content.
 Individual writers would sometimes reuse their own content by copying sections from DITA content that they had previously written, but there was no central way to share reusable DITA content among writers.
 The lack of reusability increased the amount of time writers spent rewriting content, but it also increased translation costs by forcing the company to translate similar phrases multiple times.